nRFCloud/application-protocols/README.md

 Messages that do not conform to the schemas are still processed and stored.
 However, it is not guaranteed that nRF Cloud will display your data on a card.
 Instead you will have to view the data using the terminal card.

+## Caveats
+- AGPS and PGPS do not have entries in the `deviceToCloud` directory because they both return a raw binary response (not JSON).